SimVascular/simvascular.github.io/documentation/svfsiplus/running-simulation/readme.md

 test/case directory</a> that is similar to the simulation you wish to perform.

 <h4> Example solver input file for a fluid simulation </h4>
-An example of solver input file for a fluid simulation is given below.
+An example of a solver input file for a fluid simulation is given below.
 The simulation

 <ul style="list-style-type:disc;">
 <li> Single domain named <strong>fluid_domain</strong> </li>
-<li> Three faces named
+<li> Three boundary surfaces (faces) named
 <ul style="list-style-type:square;">
 <li> <strong>lumen_inlet</strong> </li>
 <li> <strong>lumen_outlet</strong> </li>